-Distinguishing Badges will be worn on Tunics, Tunics, khaki drill, and Jackets, S.D.
+Distinguishing Badges will be worn on Tunics, Serge, Tunics, khaki drill, and Jackets, S.D.
 They are not to be worn on cloth tunics or greatcoats.

 Instructors of the rank of Colour-Sergeant are to wear Instructor's Badges on right forearm above the point of the cuff, other N.C.
 Officers above the chevrons on right arm, the bottom of the badge to be V-shaped into top of chevrons.
-Badges G.C.

-L.I., will continue to be worn by N.C.
-Officers holding that rating, until either they re-qualify or be discharged.
+Gunnery Badges will continue to be worn by N.C.
+Officers holding the rating until either they requalify or are discharged.

-Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as marksmen (Rifle, Lewis or Machine Gun) or as G. Rangefinder.
-The badge will cease to be worn by ranks who fail to maintain the standard of marksman or M.G.
-Rangefinder at any subsequent time, or on relinquishing the rating.
+Small Arms good shooting or distinguishing badges will be worn by ranks who qualify as Marksmen (Rifle or Machine Gun) or as M.G.
+Rangefinder.
+The badge will cease to be worn by ranks who fail to maintain the standard of Marksman or M.G.
+Rangefinder at any subsequent course, or on relinquishing the rating.